oracle/terraform-provider-oci/website/docs/d/containerengine_node_pools.html.markdown

 		* `availability_domain` - The availability domain in which to place nodes.
 Example: `Uocm:PHX-AD-1`
 		* `capacity_reservation_id` - The OCID of the compute capacity reservation in which to place the compute instance.
 		* `fault_domains` - A list of fault domains in which to place nodes.
+		* `host_group_id` - The OCID of the Host Group to be associated with the worker node instance.
 		* `preemptible_node_config` - Configuration options for preemptible nodes.
 			* `preemption_action` - The action to run when the preemptible node is interrupted for eviction.
 				* `is_preserve_boot_volume` - Whether to preserve the boot volume that was used to launch the preemptible instance when the instance is terminated.
 Defaults to false if not specified.